Tweet inspiration for startup founders, entrepreneurship, and building in public. See what works, understand why, and create your own.

 Story format with specific numbers almost always outperforms pure advice.
 'I did X, here's what happened' beats 'you should do X' every time.
 If you don't have numbers yet, use observations from watching other founders.
 Specificity is the entire game.

 One to three sentences for observations and hot takes.
-If you're sharing a journey or breakdown, a thread works β but lead with the most interesting fact in the first tweet, not context-setting.
+If you're sharing a journey or breakdown, a thread works.
+Lead with the most interesting fact in the first tweet, not context-setting.
 Nobody clicks 'read more' for a tweet that starts with 'A story about why I almost quit.'

 Vagueness.
 'We hit a milestone!' with no numbers.
 'We're growing fast' without defining fast.
 'Our users love us' without any evidence.
 Your reader has seen a thousand startup success stories.
 They're looking for the honest one.
 Give them specifics or give them nothing.